+% of Ownershin

-- Note 1: The investees were newly invested in 2021. - Note 2: In November 2021, the Group further invested 385 thousand shares and in UNION STORAGE ENERGY SYSTEM LTD., which decreased the shareholding ratio for the year ended December 31, 2021 in UNION STORAGE ENERGY SYSTEM LTD. to 70.00%. - Note 3: Although the Group is less than 50 percent of the shares, it has control over the finance and business operation.
-Therefore, it is included in the consolidated financial report. - Note 4: In March 2021, CUGREEN METAL TECH CO., LTD. offset accumulated deficits via capital reduction and increased capital by cash.
-CUPRIME MATERIAL increased the shareholding ratio for the year ended 2021 in CUGREEN METAL TECH CO., LTD. to 98.43% due to due to non-subscription by some shareholders. - Note 5: The Group further invested 81,100 thousand shares in the subsidiary TA YA GREEN ENERGY CO. in March 2021, and its percentage of ownership decreased from 88.06% to 85.00% because the Group did not subscribe for new shares issued by its investee based on its percentage of ownership interest.
+Note 1 : Although the Group is less than 50 percent of the shares, it has control over the finance and business operation.
+Therefore, it is included in the consolidated financial report.

+Note 2 : In July 2022, CUGREEN METAL TECH CO., LTD. offset accumulated deficits via capital reduction and increased capital by cash.
+CUPRIME MATERIAL increased the shareholding ratio for the year ended 2022 in CUGREEN METAL TECH CO., LTD. due to non-subscription by some shareholders.